-Electronic Health Records (EHRs) allow for the use of intelligent evidence-based tools to assist healthcare professionals to make better, informed judgments and conclusions on the best way to treat patients.
-When employed adequately, EHRs assist in automating clinician workflows improving the quality of patient care significantly.
+Electronic Health Records (EHRs) allow for intelligent, evidence-based tools to assist healthcare professionals in making better, informed judgments and conclusions on the best way to treat patients.
+When employed adequately, EHRs help automate clinician workflows, significantly improving patient care quality.

-However, the integration of Electronic health record systems in vast, integrated healthcare delivery networks has not panned out exactly as envisioned.
+However, integrating Electronic health record systems in vast, integrated healthcare delivery networks has not panned out exactly as envisioned.
 Today, EHRs are considered monolithic, difficult to use, costly to configure, and inflexible.
 This is usually a result of many of the popular EHRs systems being built on older technologies which often reflect on their ease of use.

-A lot of healthcare professionals including surgeons find these older technologies difficult to use and complex making the EHR system perform way below expectations in delivering their preferred healthcare processes.
+Many healthcare professionals, including surgeons, find these older technologies difficult to use and complex, making the EHR system perform way below expectations in delivering their preferred healthcare processes.

 How Can Electronic Health Records Be Improved?

 Rather than changing an entire EHRs root and system, the imperfections can be corrected using Robotic Process Automation (RPA).
-RPA primarily allows for the use of digital labor to keep what works while fixing underlying issues.
+RPA primarily allows digital labor to keep what works while fixing underlying issues.

-Robotic process automation, or RPAs, makes use of software algorithms and scripts to securely and efficiently automate the tasks the human resources in an organization would otherwise perform.
+Robotic process automation, or RPA, uses software algorithms and scripts to securely and efficiently automate the tasks the human resources in an organization would otherwise perform.

-The use of RPA often translates to uncovering error-prone and repetitive tasks carried out by human resources and integrating robots to accomplish such tasks instead.
+RPA often means uncovering error-prone and repetitive tasks by human resources and integrating robots to accomplish such tasks.
 The benefits?
-Well, RPA offers a lot of benefits across different sectors and most importantly, in the healthcare sector and that will be discussed as we move forward.
+RPA offers many benefits across different sectors and, most importantly, in the healthcare sector, which will be discussed as we move forward.